Flexiblefabric/Tien-Len/README.md

 images are missing, the program will fall back to text and print a list of missing files.

-Optionally place a small image `table_img.png` in the `assets` directory to serve as the background of the playing area.
-The GUI will load this file automatically and tile the texture to fill the screen, resizing it whenever the window size changes.
+Additional assets can be organised in subdirectories:

+- `assets/card_backs/` for alternative card backs.
+- `assets/tables/` for table textures.
+- `assets/music/` for background tracks.

+Table textures will be tiled to fill the screen and can be switched at runtime from the graphics settings menu.

 ## Optional sound effects